-/s/ Michael Cetrone
+/s/ Michael Cetrone Michael Cetrone Chief Executive Officer and Chief Financial Officer

-Michael Cetrone Chief Executive Officer and Chief Financial Officer
+CERTIFICATIONS PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002 (18 U.S.C.
+SECTION 1350)

-CERTIFICATION PURSUANT TO 18 U.S.C.
-SEC.
-1350 (SECTION 906 OF SARBANES-OXLEY ACT OF 2002)
+In connection with the Annual Report of Cetrone Energy Company, a Nevada corporation (the "Company"), on the amended Form 10-K/A #1 for the year ended December 31, 2008, as filed with the Securities and Exchange Commission (the "Report"), Michael Cetrone, Chief Executive Officer and Chief Financial Officer of the Company, does hereby certify, pursuant to § 906 of the Sarbanes-Oxley Act of 2002 (18 U.S.C. § 1350), that to his knowledge:

-In connection with the Annual Report of, Cetrone Energy Company (the "Company") on Form 10-K for the period ending December 31, 2008 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Michael Cetrone, President, Chief Executive Officer, Chief Financial Officer and Director of the Company, hereby certify, pursuant to 18 U.S.C.
-Sec.
-1350, as adopted pursuant to Sec.
-906 of the Sarbanes-Oxley Act of 2002, that:
+(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

-- (1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.